marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 {{</mermaid>}}

-_**When to use / Trade‑offs**: Cache static‑ish tiles and layer responses; invalidation strategy is the hard part—plan keys and triggers upfront._
+_**When to use / Trade‑offs**: Cache static‑ish tiles and layer responses; invalidation strategy is the hard part-plan keys and triggers upfront._

 ## Forcing React MapLibre Order